-- (2) If a request is delivered to someone other than the Open Records Officer, it shall be forwarded to the Open Records Officer in a reasonable time.
-The 5-business-day period for a response to the request begins once the designated right-to-know officer receives the request. - (3) The Open Records Officer will inform the requester of receipt of the request, including the date the request was deemed received.

-c.
-State System's Duty to Provide a Prompt Response to a Right-to-KnowRequest

-- (1) Upon receipt of a written request, the State System will make a good faith effort to determine if the requested record is a public record and to respond as promptly as possible under the circumstances existing at the time of the request.
+- 2. If a request is delivered to someone other than the Open Records Officer, it shall be forwarded to the Open Records Officer in a reasonable time.
+The 5-business day period for a response to the request begins once the designated right-to-know officer receives the request. - 3.
+The Open Records Officer will inform the requestor of receipt of the request, including the date the request was deemed received. - C. Slippery Rock University's Duty to Provide a Prompt response to a Right-to-Know Request - 1.
+Upon receipt of a written request, Slippery Rock University will make a good faith effort to determine if the requested record is a public record and to respond as promptly as possible under the circumstances existing at the time of the request.
 This time shall not exceed five (5) business days from the date the written request is received by the Open Records Officer.
-If the State System fails to respond within that time period, the request is deemed denied. - (2) The State System may inform the requester of the need for additional time to comply with a specific request, in accordance with provisions of the Act.
+If Slippery Rock University fails to make a timely final response, the request is deemed denied. - 2.
+Slippery Rock University may inform the requestor of the need for additional time to comply with a specific request, in accordance with provisions of the Act.
 Such an extension may not exceed thirty (30) calendar days unless agreed to by the requestor.
-If the State System fails to make a timely final response pursuant to the extension the request is deemed denied.
-The Open Records Officer shall send written notice to the requester within five (5) business days of the need for an extension.
-The notice shall include a statement notifying the requester that the request for access is being reviewed, the reason for the review and a reasonable date that a response is expected to be provided, and an estimate of applicable fees owed when the record become available.

-d.
-Processing of Right-to-Know Requests

-- (1) Upon receiving a written Right-to-Know request, the Open Records Officer shall complete the following tasks: - (a.)
-Date-stamp the request. - (b.)
-Assign a tracking number to the request. - (c.)
-Compute the day on which the 5-business-day period will expire and make a notation of that date on the first page of the request. - (d.)
-Inform the requester of receipt of the request. - (e.)
-Make an electronic or paper copy of the request, including all documents submitted with it and the envelope (if any) in which it came - (f.)
-Create an official file for the retention of the original request. - (g.)
-Provide a copy to the Chancellor's Executive Office Administrator. - (2) For purposes of determining the 5-business-day period: - (a.)
-A business day shall be any Monday, Tuesday, Wednesday, Thursday, or Friday, except those days when the offices of the agency are closed for all or part of a day due to a state holiday, due to severe weather (such as a blizzard or ice storm); due to natural or other disaster; or due to the request or direction of local, state, or federal law enforcement agencies or officials. - (b.)
-Requests may be submitted during regular business hours, which are 8 a.m. to 4 p.m.
-Requests received after 4 p.m. will be deemed to have been received on the following business day.
+If Slippery Rock University fails to make a timely final response pursuant to the extension, the request is denied.
+The Open Records Officer shall send written notice to the requestor within five (5) business days of the need for an extension.
+The notice shall include a statement notifying the requestor that the request is expected to be provided, and an estimate of applicable fees owed when the record becomes available. - D. Processing of Right-to-Know Requests - 1.
+Upon receiving a written Right-to-Know request, the Open Records Officer shall complete the following tasks: - 1.
+Date-stamp the request. - 2.
+Assign a tracking number to the request. - 3.
+Compute the day on which the 5-business-day period will expire and make a notation of that date on the first page of the request. - 4.
+Inform the requestor of receipt of the request. - 5.
+Make an electronic or paper copy of the request, including documents submitted with it and the envelope (if any) in which it came. - 6.
+Create an official file for the retention of the original request. - 2.
+For purposes of determining the 5-business-day period: - (a) A business day shall be any Monday, Tuesday, Wednesday, Thursday, or Friday, except those days when the offices of the agency are closed for all or part of a day due to a state holiday, or severe weather (such as a blizzard or ice storm), or natural or other disaster, or at the request or direction of local, state or federal law enforcement agencies or officials. - (b) Requests may be submitted during regular business hours, which are 8:00 a.m. to 4:30 p.m.
+Requests received after 4:30 p.m. will be deemed to have been received on the following business day.